 Our family was always a bit hand to mouth but Mum, who worked part-time at the gas board, was very good with money.
 ‘Stand on your own two feet,’ she’d say.

 A nearby clothes shop ran a club where women saved for Christmas.
 But she got her savings well before then.
 Once my underpants needed replacing, so Mum batted her eyelids at the bloke serving her.
 She was good at it.
 I got the underpants and a string vest!

 Glen’s book I Was a Teenage Sex Pistol is available on the Saga Bookshop

 The best advice that my mother ever gave me?
 ‘Hey, don’t eat those!
 They are poo mangoes!’
 I was eight at the time and we were staying at a family home in Sri Lanka with a beautiful mango tree, loaded with fruit.
 I was about to tuck in, but it was a bit close to the outdoor toilet, which was more of a hole in the ground.
 Thanks, Mum!

 My mother, Lola, had little formal education, but decided to put that right when she took her A levels in her 40s and got a degree at 53.
 She taught me ‘you must never stop learning’ - one of the reasons I’m still writing every day.
 After 24 bestsellers in a row I could pack it all in and have some fun but for me my work IS my fun.

-This Was A Man is out now.
+Jeffrey's book This Was A Man is available on the Saga Bookshop